Casey Key, Sarasota FL -- At a Glance

 Things to Do

-North Jetty Park — Watch boats pass through the channel, fish from the pier, hike coastal trails, and observe local wildlife.
-One of the most popular parks in south Sarasota County for residents who want genuine natural access.
+North Jetty Park -- Watch boats pass through the channel, fish from the pier, hike coastal trails, and observe local wildlife.
+One of the most popular parks in south Sarasota County.

-Oscar Scherer State Park — Near Osprey, featuring the Legacy Trail, beaches, boating, canoeing, fishing, snorkeling, and swimming.
+Oscar Scherer State Park -- Near Osprey, featuring the Legacy Trail, beaches, boating, canoeing, fishing, snorkeling, and swimming.
 Nesting bald eagles in winter.
-A natural oasis surrounded by development.

-Casey Key Marina & Yacht Club — Extensive marina services for boat owners, with high-end equipment and full staff support.
+Casey Key Marina and Yacht Club -- Extensive marina services for boat owners, with high-end equipment and full staff support.

-Nearby beaches — Lido Key and Siesta Key (#1 US beach) are both accessible within a short drive.
+Nearby beaches -- Lido Key and Siesta Key are both accessible within a short drive.

 Where is Casey Key, Florida?